UK virus cases hit highest since Feb 5 amid 'grab a jab'

 Worries about the vaccines were heard as thousands of anti-lockdown protesters marched through central London on Saturday.
 Some even threw tennis balls into Downing Street, where Prime Minister Boris Johnson has his office and residence.
 “Shame on you,” some chanted.

+Meanwhile, Health Secretary Matt Hancock resigned after breaking social distancing rules with an aide he was allegedly have an affair with.
+The tabloid Sun newspaper had run images appearing to show the married Hancock and senior aide Gina Coladangelo kissing in an office at the Department of Health.

+In a letter to Johnson, Hancock said the government owes “it to people who have sacrificed so much in this pandemic to be honest when we have let them down.”

-Johnson meanwhile was facing widespread calls to fire Health Secretary Matt Hancock, who has apologized for breaching social distancing rules after a newspaper ran pictures of him embracing aide Gina Coladangelo.
-She's a friend of Hancock’s from their days together at Oxford University and was appointed to his department last year.
+Johnson had been facing widespread calls to fire Hancock, who had apologized for breaching social distancing rules.
+Coladangelo is a friend of Hancock’s from their days together at Oxford University and was appointed to his department last year.

-The Sun tabloid also late Friday published a video of the embrace, which has prompted the main opposition Labour Party to deem his position “hopelessly untenable."
-Some Conservative lawmakers have also called on Hancock to quit because he wasn't practicing what he has been preaching during the pandemic.
+The Sun late Friday also published a video of the embrace, which had prompted the main opposition Labour Party to deem his position “hopelessly untenable."
+Some Conservative lawmakers had also called on Hancock to quit because he wasn't practicing what he has been preaching during the pandemic.

+“The last thing I would want is for my private life to distract attention from the single-minded focus that is leading us out of this crisis," Hancock said in his letter of resignation.

+“I want to reiterate my apology for breaking the guidance, and apologize to my family and loved ones for putting them through this," he said.
+"I also need (to) be with my children at this time.”

 ———